zhitao-wang/PLNLP/README.md

 |  Validation | 82.42 ± 2.53  | 100.00 ± 0.00 | 84.90 ± 0.31 |
 |  Test | 90.88 ± 3.13  | 68.72 ± 0.52 | 84.92 ± 0.29 |

-Only with basic graph neural architecture, PLNLP achieves Top-1 performance on ogbl-ddi, and Top-2 on both ogbl-collab and ogbl-citation2, which demonstrates the effectiveness of the proposed framework.
+Only with basic graph neural architecture, PLNLP achieves Top-1 performance on ogbl-ddi, and Top-2 on both ogbl-collab and ogbl-citation2 in current OGB Link Property Prediction Leader Board, which demonstrates the effectiveness of the proposed framework.

 ## Environment
 The code is implemented with PyTorch and PyTorch Geometric.
 Requirments: